Healthcare & Health Insurance in Spain

 When we asked about emergency services, members in Spain wrote:

 "Emergency services in Spain are generally reliable and efficient.
 In the event of an emergency, you can call 112 to request an ambulance.
 The operator will ask for your location and the nature of the emergency, and will then dispatch an ambulance to your location.
-In some cases, the operator may also provide medical advice over the phone," said one member in Spain.
+In some cases, the operator may also provide medical advice over the phone," said one digital nomad in Spain.

 Will I need to travel to see a specialist?